pop-os/cosmic-time/README.md

 - [x] optimize for `as_subscription` logic

 Other TODOs:
+- [ ] test for easing and general animation logic
 - [ ] physics based animations
 - [ ] Add pause for looping animations
 - [ ] Low motion accesability detection to disable animations.